Prerequisites

 - The user has granted or denied consent.

-- Your application has received an authorisation code if the user granted consent.
+- Your registered OAuth 2.0 client has received an authorisation code if the user granted consent.

 - No access tokens exist yet.